On the inverse scattering problem for radially-symmetric domains in two dimensions

 \subsection{Formulation of the problem}

 In this paper we consider the inverse scattering problem for acoustic waves in radially-symmetric annuli in two dimensions.
 Let $\Omega$ denote the annulus centered at the origin with inner radius $a$ and outer radius $b.$ Let $B_a$ denote the ball of radius $a$ centered at the origin.
-At a single frequency $k \in \mathbb{C}$ such that ${\rm Im}\,k \ge 0,$ the time-harmonic acoustic wave equation is
+At a single frequency $k \in \mathbb{C}$ such that ${\rm Im}\,k \ge 0,$ the time-harmonic acoustic wave equation for the scattered field is

 subject to the Sommerfeld radiation condition

 Here we assume the source $f\in L^2$ is a function supported on $B_a$ and the potential $Q$ is a continuous compactly-supported radially-symmetric function.
 In particular, we assume that $Q({\bf r}) = q(\|{\bf r}\|)$ for some continuous function $q:\mathbb{R}\rightarrow \mathbb{R}$ supported on the interval $[a,b]$ with $0<a<b<\infty.$ Here $\| \cdot\|$ denotes the standard Euclidean norm in $\mathbb{R}^2.$ Moreover, we assume that there exist two constants $q_0$ and $q_1$ such that $-1<q_0<q(r)<q_1<\infty$ for all $a<r<b.$